Make-School-Courses/FEW-1.2-JavaScript-Foundations/class-05/README.md

 ### Game Events

 Events are things that happen in the game.
-These occur on a probablity stored in: `EVENT_PROBABILITY`.
+These occur on a probability stored in: `EVENT_PROBABILITY`.
 Events are defined in the file: `Events.js`.
 The array `OregonH.Event.eventTypes` holds a list of all of the events.
 Each event is an object with properties named:

 - `type`: String - naming the type of event
 - `notification`: String - positive or negative